 K{IND} is a ratio that represents the amount of inductor ripple current relative to the maximum output current.
 The inductor ripple current is filtered by the output capacitor.
-Therefore, choosing high inductor ripple currents impacts the selection of the output capacitor because the output capacitor must have a ripple current rating equal to or greater than the inductor ripple current.
-In general, the inductor ripple value is at the discretion of the designer, however, the following guidelines may be used.
+Choosing high inductor ripple currents impacts the selection of the output capacitor because the output capacitor must have a ripple current rating equal to or greater than the inductor ripple current.
+The inductor ripple value is at the discretion of the designer, but the following guidelines may be used.